 Soothing music, voice recorded relaxations, guided imagery, or recording my own meditations, have all helped me immensely over the years.

 Listening to these things before an attack help calm me down and have been a part of my migraine coping strategy for years now.
 So it's a great option if noise is not a trigger for you.

 Consider using relaxation music to form part of your pain management strategy.
 There is so much to choose from, here are some of my favorites.
 Click around and see if one calls to you!

-This CD has more than music.
+The list goes on now - where we can get music.
+This old CD has more than music.
 Candace Pert is positive and uplifting, and she has science behind her.
 This is one of my favorite tools in my tool kit to help me to relax and calm down with the threat of an impending migraine looming.

 When you want to calm down and relax, you can gently stop yourself from worrying about migraines and letting anxiety take its hold by using your breath,as I've mentioned above, and mental distraction.

 Sleep hypnosis (mental distraction) is a very effective way to calm the pre-migraine panic attack.

 For years scientists have understood the relationship between audio frequencies and brainwave patterns and how to induce certain states of mind by listening to certain sounds.
 They call these sounds 'Binaural Beats' or brainwave entrainment or Isochronic Tones.

 With the correct application of binaural beat technology, you can train your mind to work for you by releasing headaches, pain, and stress.
 Just click on the links below for more details.

 Just one word of caution, any brainwave entrainment is contraindicated for Chronic Fatigue Syndrome or conditions where the HPA axis is affected.